-The TCP congestion control algorithm has been remarkably successful in making the current Internet function efficiently.
-However, in recent years it has become clear that it can perform very poorly in networks with high bandwidth-delay product (BDP) paths.
+THE TCP congestion control algorithm has been remarkably successful in making the current Internet function efficiently.
+However, in recent years, it has become clear that it can perform very poorly in networks with high bandwidth-delay product (BDP) paths.
 The problem stems from the fact that the standard TCP AIMD congestion control algorithm increases the congestion window too slowly.
-This is illustrated in Figure 1 which plots evolution of the congestion window cwnd of a single flow, and its throughput time histories measured on a 1Gb/s trans-atlantic path between Dublin, Ireland and Chicago.
-The propagation delay is 100ms and the bandwidth-delay product approximately 8000 packets.
-On reducing cwnd by a half, when delayed acking is used it takes 8000 round-trip times i.e. 800s for the cwnd to fill the pipe again.
+This is illustrated in Fig. 1, which plots evolution of the congestion window cwnd of a single flow, and its throughput time histories measured on a 1-Gb/s transatlantic path between Dublin, Ireland, and Chicago, IL.
+The propagation delay is 100 ms, and the bandwidth-delay product approximately 8000 packets.
+On reducing cwnd by a half, when delayed acking is used, it takes 8000 round-trip times i.e., 800s for the cwnd to fill the pipe again.
 This is simply too slow for most applications as it would lead to prohibitively long file transfer times.
-In the example shown, it takes over 1200s for the flow to recover after a backoff and the average throughput achieved is only 218Mb/s.
-This poor utilisation of network capacity is not confined to long distance inter-continental paths.
-With the continuing rollout of gigabit-speed (and faster) links, latencies of only a few tens of milliseconds are quite sufficient to create bandwidthdelay products that yield poor throughput performance with the current TCP congestion control algorithm.
+In the example shown, it takes over 1200s for the flow to recover after a backoff, and the average throughput achieved is only 218 Mb/s.
+This poor utilization of network capacity is not confined to long-distance intercontinental paths.
+With the continuing rollout of gigabit-speed (and faster) links, latencies of only a few tens of milliseconds are quite sufficient to create bandwidth-delay products that yield poor throughput performance with the current TCP congestion control algorithm.

 A solution to this problem that has been pursued by many authors is to increase the rate at which cwnd is increased and thereby shorten the congestion epoch duration.
-However, backward compatibility requirements with existing TCP flows requires that any new protocol should behave similarly to standard TCP on paths with low bandwidth-delay product.
-Early work along these lines includes the HS-TCP proposal of Floyd[8], the Scalable-TCP proposal of Kelly[12] and the FAST-TCP proposal of Low et al[9]; more recent new proposals include BIC-TCP[20] and H-TCP[14].
-These proposals have all been the subject of considerable interest and experimentation in recent years.
+However, backward compatibility requirements with existing TCP flows requires that any new protocol should behave similarly to stan-